HongruCai/AVG/README.md

 bash scripts/prepare_emb.sh
 ```

 3. You can also use the simple tools/generate_psudo_query.py script to generate pseudo queries to augment the dataset.
-The psudo queries we used can be found [here]().
+The psudo queries we used can be found [here](https://drive.google.com/drive/folders/1Q1tYXl4pNT7shWxYA5o_-5B-oPerZqr9?usp=sharing).

-## 📈 Training
+## 📈 AVG

 ![x](https://hongrucai.github.io/images/avg.png)